huakunyang/SmallFilesBackup/README.md

 # SmallFilesBackup
-This program contains the client and server for small files transfer to client for backup.
+This program contains the client and server for small files transfer to server for backup.

 # please note that THIS PROGRAM CAN ONLY RUN ON LINUX system.